olegsgit/rsschool-cv/cv.md

 - Gmail: osipaualeh@gmail.com

 ### Summary:
 > My name is Oleg.
-I'm interested in WEB Development so i want to get new practical experience.
-I think the most important for studing is learning by myself, but of course when somebody who have a lot of experience shares knowledges it could be very helpful.
-So i think skills and experience i will get on course program will help me in self-education and i will become a part of this courses in the future.
+I'm interested in WEB Development so i want to get new knowledges and practical experience in this direction.
 ### Skills:

 - JS